phuongvudev/superapp_sdk/docs/main_app/MAIN_APP.md

 ## Overview

 The Main App serves as the host platform for various mini applications, creating a unified ecosystem while maintaining modularity.
 This architecture allows for independent development of features as mini apps while providing a cohesive user experience.
+The architecture is designed to support multiple platforms, including Flutter, iOS, and Android, ensuring a consistent experience across devices.
+The main app is responsible for core functionalities such as navigation, state management, and event communication.
+Mini apps can be developed in various technologies (Flutter, React Native, Web) and integrated seamlessly into the main app.

+## Key Features
+- **Modular Architecture**: Each mini app can be developed and deployed independently.
+- **Cross-Platform Support**: Built to work on iOS, Android, and Web.
+- **Event-Driven Communication**: Mini apps can communicate with the main app and each other through a structured event bus.
+- **Dynamic Loading**: Mini apps can be loaded on demand, reducing initial load time.
+- **Security**: End-to-end encryption for sensitive data and secure communication channels.
+- **Versioning**: Each mini app can have its own versioning, allowing for independent updates and rollbacks.
+- **Testing and Debugging**: Comprehensive testing strategies for mini apps, including unit tests and integration tests.
+- **Deployment Flexibility**: Mini apps can be deployed independently or as part of the main app.
+- **User Experience**: Consistent UI/UX across mini apps, with shared components and styles.
+- **Performance Optimization**: Lazy loading and caching strategies to improve performance.
+- **Error Handling**: Robust error handling and logging mechanisms for easier debugging.
+- **Documentation**: Comprehensive documentation for developers, including guidelines for mini app development and integration.
+- **Analytics and Monitoring**: Built-in analytics for tracking mini app usage and performance.
+- **Accessibility**: Support for accessibility features to ensure all users can interact with mini apps.
+- **Localization**: Support for multiple languages and regional settings.
+- **User Authentication**: Secure user authentication and authorization mechanisms.
+- **Offline Support**: Mini apps can function offline with local storage capabilities.
+- **Customizable UI**: The main app provides a customizable UI framework for mini apps to ensure a consistent look and feel.
+- **State Management**: Global state management system to share data between mini apps and the main app.
+- **Navigation System**: A unified navigation system to handle transitions between mini apps and the main app.
+- **Dependency Injection**: Use of dependency injection for better code organization and testing.
+- **Code Reusability**: Shared components and services to promote code reuse across mini apps.
+- **CI/CD Integration**: Continuous integration and deployment pipelines for mini app development.
+- **Community Support**: Active community for sharing best practices and troubleshooting.
+- **Version Control**: Use of Git for version control and collaboration among developers.
+- **Code Reviews**: Implementing code review processes to ensure code quality and maintainability.
+- **Agile Development**: Adoption of agile methodologies for iterative development and feedback.
+- **Documentation Standards**: Adherence to documentation standards for consistency and clarity.
+- **Code Quality**: Use of linters and formatters to maintain code quality.
+- **Performance Monitoring**: Tools for monitoring performance and identifying bottlenecks.

 ## Architecture Components